Skip to main content

 • “Add a new condition that waives the delivery fee for orders over 100 EUR”

-When you make structural changes, the AI updates everything — the elements on the canvas, the section hierarchy, titles, descriptions, and expressions.
-These structural changes are immediately reflected in the Specification view as well.
+When you make structural changes, AI updates everything — the elements on the canvas, the section hierarchy, titles, descriptions, and expressions.
+Both the Specification view document and the Diagram view reflect the updates as soon as you apply them.

 Tips